 Ultimately the type of surveillance camera you purchase is up to your discretion, but there are some features that should be non-negotiable.

 There’s no point in having video surveillance if you can’t make out what’s on the video.
 It’s best to purchase a camera that has a high level of quality.
 A resolution quality of 1280 x 720 pixels should be sufficient.
 If you would like to spring for something a bit higher, an HD resolution of 1920 x 1080 will result in crystal clear recordings.
 Be sure to consider the camera’s range of view.
 It would be terrible to install a camera on your doorstep that is unable to capture the peripheral of your location.
+Consulting with Artery Lock of Medford, MA ensures you will be recommended the camera that best fits your needs in terms of quality.

 Security cameras now offer up to 128GB of space, with some even offering external drives for space.
 If you’ve chosen a high-resolution camera, remember that these files may quickly fill up space on your camera.
 Be sure to have backups of storage cards to ensure continuous recording.